kakarot-dev/kakarot-dev/README.md

 # Hello, Im Kakarot-Dev!

-**Known As Kakarot or Lava in Discord**
+**Known As Kakarot in Discord**
 - I am a high School programmer
 - Ive benn coding in the discord api using js
 - Im dumb too
-- Working to Make mai's music module more compatible and a useless founder of Shunka
+- Working to Make mai's music module more compatible and a useless founder of Shuizu

 ```ts
 interface aboutMe {